New temporary Open Container Zone coming to Victorian District

 “Really it was just kind of a consensus amongst the businesses right here that we are a very high density, walkable, tiny little entertainment zone within our neighborhood,” said Russell.
 “So it just made sense.”

-Essentially, the new zone would allow businesses to hand out to-go cups to patrons, as well as let them to drink alcohol outside of the restaurant.
+Essentially, the new zone would allow businesses to hand out to-go cups to patrons, as well as let them to drink alcohol outside of restaurants.

 The trial period for the zone will begin in January 2020.